Welcome to the SU Tutor Registry

 We try to ensure that tutors are qualified by verifying that the following specific criteria are met before we approve them for inclusion on our searchable list:

-- Must be at least a second year student
+- Must be at least a second year student and currently enrolled in studies at the University of Calgary.

 - Obtain an A- or higher in the course(s) they intend to tutor